icebreakerone/perseus-demo-energy/README.md

 ## Authentication API

 The authentication app is in the [authentication](authentication) directory.
 It provides endpoints for authenticating and identifying users, and for handling and passing on requests from the client API to the FAPI API.
-It uses a
+It uses the Ory Hydra service to handle most of the OAuth2 flow, with additional endpoints added to handle the FAPI specific requirements.

 Authentication API documentation is available at https://perseus-demo-authentication.ib1.org/api-docs.